SchemedCoder/DatabricksECommerce/Readme.md

 An end-to-end, production-grade distributed data engineering pipeline built using **PySpark** and **Delta Lake** on **Databricks**, loading final analytics-ready data into a **Snowflake** data warehouse.

 This project implements a robust **Medallion Architecture (Bronze -> Silver -> Gold)**, designed with industrial best practices for data validation, performance optimization, and operational resilience.
-It is structured to serve as a strong portfolio showcase for a **Mid-Senior Data Engineer (3-4 years of experience)**.

 ---